Zantin/NumbersToStringAPI/README.md

 ```
 NumbersToStringAPI -> bin -> Release -> net5.0
 ```
-and run the program using the NumbersToStringAPI.exe file
+and run the program using the NumbersToStringAPI.exe file.

 -----